syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataManipulation.md

 ![](DataManipulation_images/AddNewRow_img8.png)

 ### Update cell values based on selected value in the GridComboBoxCell

-By default, changes made in the current record of the add new row cell is immediately reflected in the view.
-The following code shows how to change the other cell value based on selected value in combo box cell in AddNewRow using [CellComboBoxSelectionChanged(https://help.syncfusion.com/cr/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CellComboBoxSelectionChanged_EV.html/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CellComboBoxSelectionChanged_EV.html) event.
+By default, changes made in the current record of add new row cell will be immediately reflected in the view.
+The following code shows how to change other cell value based on the selected value in the combo box cell of AddNewRow by using the [CellComboBoxSelectionChanged(https://help.syncfusion.com/cr/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CellComboBoxSelectionChanged_EV.html/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CellComboBoxSelectionChanged_EV.html) event.

 {% tabs %}
 {% highlight c# %}
 this.sfDataGrid.CellComboBoxSelectionChanged += OnSfDataGridCellComboBoxSelectionChanged;